L16H7/language-model-scripts/README.md

 ]
 ```

+## Notes
+ - You can send empty messages (just press Enter) in interactive mode; these will be appended and sent to the model.

 ## System Message File
 The `--system_message_file` should be a plain text file.
 Its content will be prepended as a system message, e.g.:
 ```